TomokiMatsunaga/OaFS/README.md

   python MLCFP.py --train_mode 1 --evaluation_mode 1 --dataset_list 'dataset list'
   ```

-The weights for each model used in the experiment can be found here: https://huggingface.co/tmatsu11/OaFS
+The trained model used in the experiment can be found here: https://huggingface.co/tmatsu11/OaFS

 ## Citation